nodecross/nodex-docs/source/preview/build_guide/free_rtos/tutorial/ubuntu-nodejs/ii.-sign-credentials.md

 The `DID` instance in the code fragment can be generated using the `createDid()` function, etc., which is handled in [Scenario I](i.-create-a-did.md).
 :::

-The object that can be passed to the `createCredential()` function must be an object that inherits from the `UNiDVerifiableCredentialBase` class.
-UNiD EDGE SDK predefines several data types to represent structured data and binds them to the SDK.
+The object that can be passed to the `createCredential()` function must be an object that inherits from the `NodeXVerifiableCredentialBase` class.
+NodeX EDGE SDK predefines several data types to represent structured data and binds them to the SDK.
 In this chapter, we will try to express the code using the `EmailCredentialV1` class, which can be used to represent email data from among its data types.

 :::{admonition} Info
-`EmailCredentialV1` class is included in UNiD EDGE SDK, but it will not be imported automatically.
+`EmailCredentialV1` class is included in NodeX EDGE SDK, but it will not be imported automatically.
 Don't forget to import it!
 :::

 A snippet of code combining the `EmailCredentialV1` class, which represents the data structure, and the `createCredential()` function, which is used to apply a digital signature, is shown below.